Interim Strategic Customs Support

 If the company is found to be noncompliant, they risk losing their AEO.
 It takes a long time to become an authorised economic operator in The Netherlands, so companies do not want to lose that status and go through the application process again.

-Finally, the move to DMS 4 is a big change for companies.
+Finally, the move to DMS 4 is a big change for companies in the Netherlands.
 If their people and processes are not ready for the move, then they will risk delays in their clearances and noncompliance.
 Informing customs that they are working with a provider of interim strategic customs support, can help In showing that they are prepared for the change.

 Could you benefit from interim strategic customs support?
 Get a health check for your company with a quick scan by contacting us today.